Tooth Sensitivity FAQs

 Enamel is durable, but it may weaken for a number of reasons.
 Over time, sugary or acidic foods or lingering plaque from poor oral hygiene may eat away at the enamel.
 Dental problems like tooth decay may also contribute to enamel loss.

 The issue may also be a symptom of a larger dental concern, like advanced decay.
 And it also indicates that the protective barrier of your tooth has broken.
-You should not suffer through or ignore tooth sensitivity.
+You shouldn’t suffer through or ignore tooth sensitivity.
 Contact your dentist promptly to address the problem or you might suffer further dental harm.

 How Can My Dentist Treat Tooth Sensitivity?